-DAVID DATUNA CREATES A NEW VISUAL LANGUAGE WITH HIS FIRST INSTALLATION FROM HIS GROUNDBREAKING VIEWPOINT OF BILLIONS SERIES
+DAVID DATUNA CREATES NEW VISUAL LANGUAGE WITH HIS FIRST INSTALLATION FROM HIS GROUNDBREAKING VIEWPOINT OF BILLIONS SERIES

 "It's not just about technology, it's about the thoughtful and deliberate ways that artists can broaden our horizons.
 When you give a visionary like David Datuna new tools and put a device like Google Glass in the hands of the public - amazing things happen,” said Nik Apostolides, National Portrait Gallery.
 “That's what a museum like ours is all about: new and creative forms of expression that connect history, biography, and art.
 Throughout the years, new Americans who come to our shores seeking values like justice and freedom of expression can give us a fresh appreciation of everything that is unique and important about our nation.
 David is a true pioneer."

-"This was the one of the largest audiences I can remember turning out for a specific artist installation at the National Portrait Gallery in over 30 years" said Amy Henderson, Cultural Historian at the National Portrait Gallery after the exhbition at the Smithsonian in Feburary 2014.
+"This was one of the largest audiences I can remember turning out for a specific artist installation at the National Portrait Gallery in over 30 years" said Amy Henderson, Cultural Historian at the National Portrait Gallery after the exhbition at the Smithsonian in Feburary 2014.

-We hope you get a chance to experience Viewpoint of Billions with 'Portrait of America.'
+Tens if thousands got a chance to experience Viewpoint of Billions with 'Portrait of America.'